Meritas (law)

-Founded in 1990, Meritas is a professional services network consisting of a global alliance of business law firms formerly known as Commercial Law Affiliates.
-In 2019, the association's membership included over 190 law firms in 97 countries, with more than 7500 lawyers worldwide.
-Meritas is a non-profit corporation headquartered in Minneapolis, Minnesota.
-Membership is extended by invitation only, and regular recertification by all firms every three years is a requirement of membership.
-There is a staff of about 15 who handle the organization's administration and review referrals to ensure that the organization's standards are maintained.
+Meritas, formerly known as Commercial Law Affiliates, is a services network consisting of a global alliance of business law firms that was founded in 1990.
+As of 2024, the network reported 177 member firms with about 8,600 lawyers in 91 countries.
+Functioning as a non-profit corporation headquartered in Minneapolis, Minnesota, Meritas operates on an invitation-only basis with its member firms requiring recertification every three years in order to maintain their membership.

 Membership

 Jennifer McPhee, writing for Canadian Lawyer, described Meritas as one of the "more established by-invitation only legal networks that do extensive research before carefully selecting one firm per jurisdiction."
 Corporate Counsel Weekly also wrote, "Meritas determines significant business or economic centers where member firms' clients may need local counsel in order to determine where it will have its members," and that "...all member firms provide Meritas with quarterly referral reports, listing all Meritas-originated referrals made to and from the firm for the stated period and cooperate in evaluating specific matters."
 If a firm does not receive good marks, its membership with the organization may be terminated.